-In addition to participating in the conference, I was also appointed to the scientific committee for the conference tasked with the job of reviewing abstract submissions relevant to my area of expertise.
+In addition to participating in the conference, I was also appointed to the scientific committee for the conference and involved in the task of double blind peer-review of abstract submissions relevant to my area of expertise.

 The AIC2021 conference will be held entirely online and you can find out more about the dates and program via the AIC2021 website.